JamFox/quartz.jamfox.dev/content/How to Live.md

 ## Public speaking is important

-At university you are going to realise public speaking is going to be
+At university you are going to realize public speaking is going to be
 1. a problem and
 2. mandatory in the wider world